warrenseine/prettier-plugin-csharp/README.md

 Prettier C# adds C# support to the [Prettier](https://github.com/prettier/prettier) code formatter.
 Like Prettier, it is opinionated and restricts style options to a minimum.
 It runs where Prettier runs, including CI and pre-commit hooks.

-## WORK IN PROGRESS
+## Unmaintained

-Please note that this plugin is under active development, and might not be ready to run on production code yet. **It will break your code.**
+This repository is unmaintained and the project is incomplete, don't expect anything else than a toy C# project to reformat correctly! **It will break your code.**

 Preview the result with this [diff example](https://github.com/warrenseine/prettier-csharp-demo/pull/1/commits/8652271a499740b726e6342346e97447abd23162).